akkartik/text.love/README.md

 Alternatively, turn it into a .love file you can double-click on:
 ```
-$ zip -r /tmp/lines.love *.lua
+$ zip -r /tmp/text.love *.lua
 ```

-By default, lines.love reads/writes the file `lines.txt` in your default user/home directory (`https://love2d.org/wiki/love.filesystem.getUserDirectory`).
+By default, it reads/writes the file `lines.txt` in your default user/home directory (`https://love2d.org/wiki/love.filesystem.getUserDirectory`).

-To open a different file, drop it on the lines.love window.
+To open a different file, drop it on the app window.

 ## Keyboard shortcuts